GuillaumeErhard/maRIO---A-remote-controlled-rover-MyRIO-LabView-/README.md

 # Installation
 If you want to reuse this code, be free to do so.

+To reusse this programm you will have to change the different UART values use throughout this programm to match your motordriver commands, with the one I used in my case.
+Which is a MD49 and you can find the documentation for it here : http://www.robot-electronics.co.uk/htm/md49tech.htm

 To accomodate to a  QWERTY setup, simply change values picked by  `Keyboard_mode.vi` .
 And to make the core function works for your own change the bit frame picked by the different SubVi contained in the MyRio SubVi directory.